degenerate-developer/lgtm/README.md

 - i recommend using claude 4 sonnet. don't use max mode unless you're loaded.
 - any frontier reasoning model works, but they all create wildly different experiences.
+- if you run into any issues with diagrams, i recommend using o3 for prompting fixes.

 ### Providing Problem Context